 Academic and Clinical Excellence

-As physicians and scientists, the Cardiovascular Medicine faculty bring intellectual curiosity, scientific rigor, and fundamental concern to our patients, students, colleagues and the communities we serve.
+As physicians and scientists, the Cardiovascular Medicine faculty brings intellectual curiosity, scientific rigor, and fundamental concern to our patients, students, colleagues, and the communities we serve.

-We advance knowledge, innovation and enhance efficiency through clinical, translational, and mechanistic research studies, designed to improve the care of patients with heart disease.
+We advance knowledge and innovation and enhance efficiency through clinical, translational, and mechanistic research studies designed to improve the care of patients with heart disease.

 We are dedicated to treating patients with heart disease and helping the next generation of cardiac physicians and scientists become national leaders.

 The dynamic cardiovascular research and education program is supported by a clinical enterprise with more than 36,000 ambulatory visits and over 2,000 hospitalized patients each year.